Alanoudniaf/data-batch-gradient-descent/README.md

 4. Step sizes 👣
 5. Parameter update

-You will then combine your functions into a single one, and do some visualization.
+I will then combine my functions into a single one, and do some visualization.

-To start the exercise, open `Gradient-Descent.ipynb` in `jupyter notebook` and follow the instructions.
+To start the project, open `Gradient-Descent.ipynb` in `jupyter notebook` and follow the instructions.

-🚀 Your turn!
+🚀 Let's goooooooooooo!